Back to search result Previous Next

 Origin in PRC Pharmacopoeia: Bufo bufo gargarizans Cantor; Bufo melanostictus Schneider.
 (PRC Pharmacopoeia)

-Origin (other sources): Bufo bufo gargarizans Cantor*; Bufo melanostictus Schneider*
+Origin in unofficial sources: Bufo bufo gargarizans Cantor*; Bufo melanostictus Schneider*

 Use: Medicinal